XDagger/xdagj/README.md

 ## Sponsorship

-Since the Apollo Project was proposed, XDAGJ has achieved a 0 to 1 breakthrough.The development of XDAGJ has gradually been on the right track.
-Your support is an affirmation of our work and can strongly help us to improve XDAGJ.
+Since the Apollo Project was launched, XDAGJ has achieved a 0 to 1 breakthrough.
+The development of XDAGJ has been on the right track.
+Your support can drive a successful technology implementation of XDAGJ.

 XDAG：+89Zijf2XsXqbdVK7rdfR4F8+RkHkAPh